paucku/tgb/README.md

 # DISCLAIMER
 These scripts may be dangerous.
+They serve my own niche purposes and I do not have yet the skills to make them safer and durable.

 Use them on your own risk!

 # Taggo-baggo
 Tools to organize, manipulate, edit, move and copy files in bulk.
 And tagging them.